ThijnSwinkels/Classification/README.md

 # Classification

-Building a model that filters out sources with a high probability of being extended.
+Building a classification model that filters out sources with a high probability of being extended.